Programming DynamoDB with the Amazon SDK for Java 2.x - Amazon DynamoDB

 You can configure the following impactful properties using ClientOverrideConfiguration:

-• apiCallAttemptTimeout—The amount of time to wait for a single attempt for an HTTP request to complete before giving up and timing out.
+• apiCallAttemptTimeout – The amount of time to wait for a single attempt for an HTTP request to complete before giving up and timing out.

 The Amazon SDK for Java 2.x provides default values for some timeout options, such as connection timeout and socket timeouts.
 The SDK doesn't provide default values for API call timeouts or individual API call attempt timeouts.
-If these timeouts aren't set in the ClientOverrideConfiguration, the SDK will use the socket timeout value instead for the overall API call timeout.
+If these timeouts aren't set in the ClientOverrideConfiguration, then the SDK uses the socket timeout value instead for the overall API call timeout.
 The socket timeout has a default value of 30 seconds.

 RetryMode